roboflow/inference/inference/enterprise/deployments/README.md

 * `image` - size of input image, that `predictions` coordinates refers to
 * `parent_id` - identifier of parent image / associated detection that helps to identify predictions with RoI in case of multi-step pipelines
+* `object_present` - for each input image, boolean flag with information whether or not objects specified in config are present
+* `presence_confidence` - for each input image, for each present class - aggregated confidence indicating presence of objects